Félix Sabal Lecco (politician)

-Félix Sabal Lecco (1920 – 23 October 2010) was a teacher, politician and diplomat representing Cameroon.
+Félix Sabal Lecco (1918 – 23 October 2010) was a teacher, politician and diplomat representing Cameroon.

 His son, also called Félix Sabal Lecco, is a well-known drummer.

 Two other sons, Armand and Roger both became bass players.

 Early years

-Sabal Lecco was born in 1920 in Lena, in the Eastern Region of Cameroun.
+Sabal Lecco was born in 1918 in Lena, in the Eastern Region of Cameroun.

 He attended primary school in Bertoua and Doumé, then went to the Yaoundé School of Administration, where he earned a diploma.

 From 1938 to 1957 he worked in the Education Service as a teacher and chief of examinations.

 Political career

 Entering the government, Sabal Lecco was appointed deputy prefect and then prefect in Lom-et-Djerem at Batouri.

 Later he was prefect of Moungo.

 Between September 1965 and September 1969 Sabal Lecco was both Federal Inspector of Administration (e.g. Governor) for the Littoral Region and Prefect for the Wouri Division.

 He then briefly held the position of Secretary of State for Rural Development in the East Cameroun government.

-In June 1970 Sabal Lecco was appointed Federal Minister of Justice.
+Sabal Lecco was appointed Federal Minister of Justice from 1971 to 1972.
 He was Minister of Public Service from 1972 to 1974, when he was appointed chairman of the Economic and Social Council.
 In these positions, he was associated with the repressive government of Ahmadou Ahidjo.
 For many years he was secretary of the Cameroon National Union (CNU), the single party in Cameroon.
 He held the position of political secretary of the CNU until 1984.